 According to the website International Year of Indigenous Languages, “Despite their immense values, languages around the world continue to disappear at an alarming rate…the UN declared 2019 The Year of Indigenous Languages in order to raise awareness of them.”
 It seems only fitting that a day that raises awareness about the importance of translation should also raise awareness about the disappearing languages that make our world so rich and culturally diverse.

 FIT explains that “Losing a language is more than just losing words, it is a loss of unique cultural perspectives and narratives contained within the language and culture, along with its contribution to the richness of diversity.”
-By bringing awareness of the indigenous languages that are at a risk of complete dissolution, it gives people the knowledge that they still exist.
+Bringing awareness of the indigenous languages that are at risk of complete dissolution gives people the knowledge that they still exist.
 The people who speak them should not only be revered, but protected.

 Losing Out on Culture

 There are currently close to 7,000 languages spoken around the world today.
 So why is it so important to draw attention to those who speak indigenous languages?
 The chair of the Global Indigenous Languages Caucus, Richard A. Grounds, PhD, says that “Indigenous Peoples represent less than six percent of the total world population, while speaking nearly 70 percent of the 6,700 languages in the world.
 More than 2,000 Indigenous languages are critically endangered with less than 1,000 speakers remaining.”